sofianinho/training/network/linux.md

 a means to export kernel data structures, their attributes, and the linkages between them to userspace.
 ```
-The networking part of this filesystem is under `/sys/class/net` where you find information about your interfaces: wireless or not, driver used, mtu, up or down ?...
+The networking part of this filesystem is under `/sys/class/net` where you find information about your interfaces: wireless or not, driver used, mtu, up or down ...
-These information are  presented in user friendly way by tools like `ifconfig` and `ip addr`
+This information is presented in user friendly way by tools like `ifconfig` and `ip addr`